freebirduk/WMDownLoader/README.md

   data already on WU and you want to avoid exceeding the WU API's throttling limit (currently about 2000 calls a day I believe).
 The program makes one API call per day of data.

+### Something to note:
+WMDownloader will download observations up to and including *two days ago*.
+Why not up to yesterday?
+This is because the Weather Underground API can sometimes be delayed in serving up the full set of observations for yesterday, particularly if you make your request early in the day.
+By only downloading observations up to the day *before* yesterday a more complete dataset is achieved.

 ### Configuration:

 - Run the DatabaseInitialBuild.sql script on a MariaDb server to build the data repository.
 You can also use